Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

 What do I do if the test result is positive?

 You will need to arrange a follow-up test to confirm your HIV status using an alternative testing method.

-If your test comes back positive, our compassionate doctors can offer support and advice.
+If your test comes back positive, our compassionate doctors can offer support and advice on current treatment options.

-All home testing kits are certified to be used within the UK and are dispatched from our UK registered pharmacy.
+All of our home testing kits are certified to be used within the UK and are dispatched from our UK registered pharmacy.